What's New On This Page?

 Sedimentation continued in the next, Permian era (290-250 million years ago).
 Shales, sandstones, clays, limestone etc. were created, but only rare high mountains are from that era.
 A world famous exception is Trogkofel / Creta di Aip, with its red rocks.
 Finally, only some mountains are of a younger origin.
 From the Middle Triassic era (240-220 million years ago) are in the Eastern Crest the rocks of Gartnerkofel.

 While thicker or thinner layers of sediments were depositing in the ancient seas, those were not yet any mountains.
-Huge forces, originating in movement of Earth crust plates were needed to push those layers.
+Huge forces, originated in movement of Earth crust plates were needed to push those layers.
 The collision of the huge African plate and the European plate, subducting below the former, is resulting in European Alps creation - Alpine Orogenesis.
 That process started some 100-80 million years ago and even if the major lifting of Carnic Alps had its full development some 40-20 million years ago, that process is still lasting nowadays.
 Often earthquakes are proving it most dramatically.

 The last big impact on shaping of Carnic Alps had many consecutive periods of glaciation, during the Cenozoic (Neogene) era.
 That was very recent, only 80.000-10.000 years ago.
 More than 1000 meters thick glaciers were covering the whole area and only the highest summits were peeking out of them.
 When those huge glaciers were moving, they heavilly carved the surface of mountaneous area and also leaving big deposits of rocks in the pre-alpine areas.
 In many valleys, alluvial (washed) deposits are covering original, older rocks, which would otherwise be shown on the surface.